Sir Alex Ferguson labels Ryan Giggs 'amazing' after record

 Manchester United manager Sir Alex Ferguson believes Ryan Giggs's record haul of 900 appearances for the club will never be beaten.

-The 38-year-old marked the landmark appearance with a stoppage-time winner as United saw off Norwich 2-1.
+The 38-year-old marked the landmark appearance as United saw off Norwich 2-1.

 Ferguson said: "For a player to play for one club for 900 games is exceptional and it won't be done again.

 "He deserved that goal for his service to the club.
 He's had an amazing career and he's an amazing man."

 Giggs made his league debut as a replacement for Denis Irwin in 1991 and has gone on to become the most decorated footballer in English football history.

 His latest, and 107th, Premier League goal could yet prove to be one of his most crucial as it prevented Manchester City from opening up a four-point lead at the top of the Premier League table.